What do mosquitoes, leeches, and salt have in common? Simple, experience all three on any of Taman Negara’s jungle treks

 Maybe when visitors only have 2 weeks’ holiday, there’s an urgency to see and do as much as possible, cramming everything into a fleeting moment.
 Perhaps if time is an issue, then concentrate on one or two areas only and at least savour what a region has to offer; not just mark a place off your checklist.
 These same people appear to be miserable with locals and other travellers.
 No smiles and quite arrogant.

 If I’ve learnt only one valuable lesson over the 25+ years of exploring the world, is to at least learn a few local words or phrases of wherever you’re travelling to as this goes a long way.
-You will be better-received by the locals whilst also having a laugh with them, enjoying a richer experience and try a few local words!
+You will be better-received by the locals whilst also having a laugh at your pronunciation of their language.
+Enjoy a richer experience and try a few local words!

-Decided on the next destination as Jerantut as it’s not too well known or traversed by travellers and although in central Malaysia, kind of still heading north.
+Decided on the next destination as Jerantut as it’s not too well known or traversed by travellers.
+Although Jerantut is in central Malaysia, we are kind of still heading north.